Visiting San Francisco on a budget? Here are the best free things to do.

 24. Coastal Views from the Presidio

 The 1,500-acre National Park is on a former military post.
-There are 12 scenic hikes giving you everything from spectacular coastal views to a nice walk through the forest.
+12 scenic hikes give you everything from stunning coastal views to a nice walk through the forest.
 A great place to start is at the view parking lot listed below.
 Also, you’ll find the Wood Line by Andy Goldsworthy here.

 25. Crissy Field

 Crissy Field has something for everyone.
 You can spend the day at the beach, fly a kite, bring your four-legged friend, or even crab and fish without a license at Torpedo Wharf.
 Be sure to check out the Wave Organ too!
 These strategically placed pipes use the waves and water to create music.

 Map of Free Things to Do in San Francisco

 The easiest way to see many landmarks is to do a walking tour.
 San Francisco City Guides run free walking tours throughout the city with different focuses.
 Run by volunteers, learn more from passionate residents about everything from the 1906 fire to more information about specific neighborhoods.
 All these tours are donation-based or pay-what-you-wish.

 - SF City Guides Tours (part of the SF Public Library) – various tours based on neighborhoods and time periods – see upcoming tours